aspose-font/Aspose.Font-Documentation/net/developer-guide/working-with-truetype-and-opentype-fonts/loading-saving/_index.md

  * Make the required updates and save the updated Font file to disc using the TtfFont's Save method

  {{< gist "aspose-com-gists" "10f0e5f274b436379dbc8fd4fb183fc5" "Examples-CSharp-WorkingWithTrueTypeAndOpenTypeFonts-SaveTTFToDisc-1.cs" >}}

+{{% alert color="primary" %}}
+For more examples go to [*Aspose.Font.Examples.sln solution*](https://github.com/aspose-font/Aspose.Font-Documentation/tree/master/net-examples), in the [*net-examples*](https://github.com/aspose-font/Aspose.Font-Documentation/tree/master/net-examples) folder of the [*Aspose.Font Documentation*](https://github.com/aspose-font/Aspose.Font-Documentation) Github repository.

+Also, check our free online [*Font Manipulation Applications*](https://products.aspose.app/font/) to see how the functionality can be implemented in a web solution.
+{{% /alert %}}